noteflakes-music/lyp/README.md

 ## Installing and Using Lilypond

-### Installing/uninstalling a version of lilypond
+### Installing/uninstalling a version of Lilypond

-When installing lilypond, the specific version to download can be specified in different ways:
+When installing Lilypond, the specific version to download can be specified in different ways:

 ```bash
 # latest stable version